 Shortly after I gave up on God, some of my siblings took up with him–in that boorish, effusive way of the freshly born-again.
 Their new-found love, only made me lonelier; and their certainty that Jesus belonged to them, left me wondering how he had ever been my friend.

 In my twenties, I came to Al-Anon, and began dating my Higher Spirit, who remained faceless, and who never quite hit the spot like the handsome guy in robes with penetrating eyes and long, sandy hair.
 It would be decades before I came to peace without a spiritual beloved, and until then I searched for him in many faiths.

 When I finally found what I was looking for, it wasn’t in a chapel or a temple or even a women’s circle, it was in the music.
 On the night before my beloved grandfather’s funeral–the man who lost his wife to the tragedy that stole God–my sister handed me some music that she was ready to discard.

 She saved my soul that night, though not in the way she had always wanted.

 When the soloist delivered Jesus to me in her rich, sultry tones, it didn’t matter that the stirring I felt inside made no sense.

 When the storms in my life are raging.
 When the weight of this world drives me to my knees… I found a Hiding Place…

 I felt the love that had once been mine.

-Allah, Yahweh, Jesu, Krishna, Shakti, Earth, Water, Sky, Home.
+Allah, Yahweh, Jesus, Krishna, Shakti, Kuan Yin, Earth, Water, Sky, Home

-With music–and now movement–I make sacred the mystery of this journey we call life, without needing to know why.
+With music–and now movement–I make sacred the mystery of this journey we call life, without needing to name it or know why.